openappsec/attachment/CONTRIBUTING.md

 # Welcome to open-appsec's Open Sources Contributing Guide
-We welcome everyone that wishes to share their expetise in improving open-appsec.
+Thank you for investing your time to consider a contribution to our project!
+Various open source repositories were released as part of Check Point's platform for distributing and deploying security applications for a variety of environments.
+We welcome everyone that wishes to share their knowledge and expertise to enhance and expand both our platform, and our ability to secure more environments.

-Please ead our [Code of Conduct](./CODE_OF_CONDUCT.md) to keep our community approachable and respectable.
+Read our [Code of Conduct](./CODE_OF_CONDUCT.md) to keep our community approachable and respectable.

 In this guide we will provide an overview of the various contribution options' guidelines - from reporting or fixing a bug, to suggesting an enhancement.